-The following are the basic tuition and fees at MIT for the academic year 2012–2013 (which are reviewed and likely to increase each year):
+The basic tuition and fees at MIT for the academic year 2013–2014 (which are reviewed and likely to increase each year) are as follows:

-The tuition for all regular undergraduates in the fall and spring terms is $20,885 per term.
-Full tuition in either term of the current year covers the January Independent Activities Period (IAP).
+The tuition for all regular undergraduates in the fall and spring terms is $21,605 per term.
+Full tuition in either term of the current year covers the January Independent Activities Period.
 Tuition rates for the Summer Session are published each year in the Summer Session Catalog, available in April.

 Regular undergraduate students who have permission to take only a few subjects are initially charged full tuition.
-They may then apply to have their tuition charged at the rate of $650 per unit with the approval of the faculty advisor.
-In such cases, there is a minimum fee of $3,900 for subjects and a minimum of $1,740 for the SB thesis.
+They may then apply to have their tuition charged at the rate of $670 per unit with the approval of the faculty advisor.
+In such cases, there is a minimum fee of $4,020 for subjects and a minimum of $1,800 for the SB thesis.
 Registration for 32 or more units will be assessed the full tuition charge.
-Upon recommendation of a department, the Dean for Undergraduate Education, in the case of an undergraduate student, may set a special tuition rate in unusual circumstances.
+Upon recommendation of a department, the Dean for Undergraduate Education may set a special tuition rate in unusual circumstances.
 Financial aid will be adjusted based on enrollment costs.
 Some classes (including ROTC and classes taken on listener status) are not included in the determination of financial aid eligibility.

 |(Includes special students who are full-time employees of the Institute or who are dependents of full-time employees or regular students.)|

 Internship and cooperative programs offered by MIT provide industrial and research experience through a series of work assignments interwoven with regular study at the Institute.
 The tuition fee for these programs is the same as that for other regular undergraduate students.

 Upon recommendation of the department, a special tuition rate for any cooperative program may be set in an unusual case.
 Light-load tuition adjustments are not normally available to students who are (or were) in cooperative and internship programs.